codefresh-io/docs.codefresh.io/_docs/security/secrets.md

 Any kind of secret can be encrypted with the public key (also via the `kubeseal` executable), and then passed to the cluster for decryption when needed.

-For GitOps applications, encryption for secrets is critical, as it means that you can commit any kind of secret in Git as long as it is encrypted.
+Codefresh handles Sealed Secrets at the level of the account, meaning that you need to create a Sealed Secret for an integration once, and it is then available to all clusters managed in the account.
+To ensure maximum security, only the ConfigMap with the public key of the SealedSecret is commited to Git.

-Here's the event flow for Sealed Secrets:
+Here's the event flow for Sealed Secrets in GitOps:

-1. A secret is encrypted by an operator and/or developer with the `kubeseal` executable.
+1. The operator or developer creates an encrypted secret with the `kubeseal` executable.
-1. A custom Kubernetes resource called SealedSecret is created.
+1. Codefresh creates the `SealedSecret` custom Kubernetes resource.
-1. The secret is committed in Git.
+1. Codefresh also creates another Kubernetes resource, the `ConfigMap` containing the public key of the `SealedSecret`.
-1. During application deployment, the Codefresh runtime applies this secret to the cluster.
+1. The `ConfigMap` resource is committed to Git.
-1. The Sealed Secret controller identifies the Sealed Secret object and decrypts it using the private key of the cluster.
+1. When required for an application or a resource, the Sealed Secret controller identifies the Sealed Secret object and decrypts it using the private key of the cluster.
-1. The Sealed Secret is converted to a [standard Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/){:target="_blank"} inside the cluster.
+1. The Sealed Secret is converted to a [standard Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/){:target="_blank"} within the cluster.
 1. It is then passed to the application like any other secret, as a mounted file or environment variable.
 1. The application uses the secret in its decrypted form.